 Students are expected to follow a continuous course of study at the School of the Environment.
 However, a student who wishes or needs to interrupt study temporarily may request a leave of absence.
 There are three types of leave—personal, medical, and parental—all of which are described below.
 The general policies that apply to a leave of absence are:

-- Any student who is contemplating a leave of absence should see the assistant dean of student services to discuss the necessary application procedures.
+- Any student who is contemplating a leave of absence should see the assistant dean of student affairs to discuss the necessary application procedures.

-- All leaves of absence must be approved by the assistant dean of student services and the associate dean of academic affairs.
+- All leaves of absence must be approved by the assistant dean of student affairs or the senior associate dean of academic affairs.
 Medical leaves also require the written recommendation of a physician on the staff of Yale Health, as described below.

 - A student may be granted a leave of absence of one to two years.
-Any leave approved by the assistant dean of student services and the associate dean of academic affairs will be for a specified period.
+Any leave approved by the assistant dean of student affairs or the senior associate dean of academic affairs will be for a specified period.

 - International students who apply for a leave of absence must consult with OISS regarding their visa status.